 A screenshot of the location of the jump instruction to abuse the certificate bug in battle for middle earth 2

-Using CheatEngine I was able to quickly validate that my change really worked.
+Using CheatEngine I was able to quickly validate that my change would work.
 I attached myself to the game process and then jumped to game.dat+00a8d096, which is the address of the if statement on line 228.
 Then I changed the statement so that it jumps to 00A8D0DE, which is line 237.
 I was now able to successfully log in to the T3A:Online servers.

 Now all that was left was to write code that would do all of this automatically.
-This is how it looks like:
+This is what it looks like:

 HANDLE currentProcess = GetCurrentProcess();